fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 # Unfinished Business

 We can also create our own virtual machine loaded with enthought and other stack options.
 Anyone want to take the initiative on this?

+TODO: reorganize the freezer as described in the gettingstarted file

+Things to do for the Getting Started File:

+1. clean up the file to make it flow under the changes$
+7. recommended reading?$$
+8. What do we do with common code?